Ceridwen

 Ceridwen or Cerridwen ([kɛrˈɪdwɛn] Ke-RID-wen) was an enchantress in Welsh medieval legend.
-She was the mother of a hideous son, Afagddu, and a beautiful daughter, Creirwy.
+She was the mother of a hideous son, Morfran, and a beautiful daughter, Creirwy.
 Her husband was Tegid Foel and they lived near Bala Lake (Llyn Tegid) in north Wales.
 Medieval Welsh poetry refers to her as possessing the cauldron of poetic inspiration (Awen) and the Tale of Taliesin recounts her swallowing her servant Gwion Bach who is then reborn through her as the poet Taliesin.
 Ceridwen is regarded by many modern pagans as the Celtic goddess of rebirth, transformation, and inspiration.